IC 1210 - Spiral Galaxy in Draco

 The image below is a photograph of IC 1210 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 1210 - Spiral Galaxy is classified as Spiral (SAab) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 1210 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 1210 - Spiral Galaxy in Draco is classified as Spiral (SAab) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 1210 - Spiral Galaxy in Draco in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 1210